User-LLM: Efficient LLM Contextualization with User Embeddings: Methodology

-This section introduces the \userllm framework, a two-stage approach for contextualizing LLM with user embeddings, as illustrated in Fig.\ref{fig:user-llm}.
-First, a pretrained user encoder generates user embeddings.
-Second, these embeddings are integrated into the LLM through \crossattention or \softprompt techniques, providing the LLM additional context and guidance to generate personalized responses.
+As shown in Fig.\ref{fig:user-llm} (b), \userllm contains an ID-based user encoder and a decoder-only LLM.
+The {\bf inference} includes two-stages: (1) the user encoder generates user embeddings; (2) the embeddings are integrated into the LLM through \crossattention, providing the LLM additional context and guidance to generate personalized responses.